devbury/spring-boot-starter-threadscope/README.md

     <artifactId>spring-boot-starter-threadscope</artifactId>
 </dependency>
 ```

+To build and install the project from source, clone the Git repository and run

+`mvn clean install`

 The starter provides you with a configured thread scope and a task executor that will propagate thread scoped beans
 to asynchronous tasks.